Mobile eCommerce Guide: Creating a Conversion Machine

 Did you know that users who conduct a search on a website are 5 to 6x more likely to convert?
 This is why site search is so relevant for conversion optimization.
 While there are a number of factors that come into play with site search, here’s four top areas to focus on:

-- Make it visible.
-First and foremost, it should be front and centre.
-Secondly, make it an accessible size.
+Make it visible.
+First and foremost, the search field should be front and centre.
+Secondly, is should be of accessible size.
 Let’s look at Amazon and Groupon for some inspiration here:

 We’re all in the same boat: We want contact information from our website visitors.
 The problem is that forcing customers to hand over personal contact information is intrusive and unwanted.
 Think about the classic used car salesperson scenario: visitors will get annoyed and leave if the salesperson (or website) is being too pushy.
 It’s best to wait until they’re deeper into your site to do it or once they’ve converted.

-Alternatively, you could offer something valuable to them which would make them more likely to sign up right away.
-Like ‘50% off your first order if you sign up now!’
+If you must do it, offer something valuable to them which would make them more likely to sign up right away.
+Like "50% off your first order if you sign up now!"